 Students with interests in specific qualifications such as Health, Fitness, Sport and Recreation, Hospitality and Community Services, or in trade-based qualifications such as Plumbing, Electrotechnology, Construction or Automotive, can enrol in a VET course through an external RTO.
 These courses generally involve the student spending one day per week on campus at TAFE or the Sunshine Coast Technical Trade Training Centre, in lieu of their regular classes at the College.

-More information about the TAFE at Schools program can be found here: https://tafeqld.edu. au/courses/ways-you-can-study/tafe-at-school.html or through the updated 2022 Course Guide, available from the Careers Office.
-Information about the courses available at the Sunshine Coast Technical Trade Training Centre can be found here: https://sunshinecoastttc.eq.edu.au/
+More information about the TAFE at Schools program can be found here or through the updated 2024 Course Guide, available from the Careers Office.
+Information about the courses available at the Sunshine Coast Technical Trade Training Centre can be found here.

 Please note that many of these courses fill up very quickly, and students need to make some prompt decisions if they intend to enrol.
 Any enrolment in a VET course through an external provider needs to be individually discussed with the Careers Advisor.

-Matthew Flinders Anglican College students can access VET programs through school-based apprenticeships or traineeships (SBAT) from Year 10 onwards.
+Matthew Flinders Anglican College students can also access school-based apprenticeships or traineeships (SBAT) from Year 10 onwards.
 Students wishing to undertake an SBAT must individually negotiate their participation in these programs with the Head of Senior School and Careers Advisor.

 Students who begin an apprenticeship or traineeship while they are still at school must understand that these are legally binding formal agreements.
 When students sign these, they are agreeing to particular work and training requirements, as is the host employer.
 Consult with our Careers Advisor to ensure that you fully understand what is required of you, the school, and the employer in the agreement.